Enegnei/This-Month-In-Bitcoin-Privacy/_posts/where-data-flows/Zap-Solutions-Strike.md

 >
 > “They [Visa] are a partner for our consumer issuance offering and are not involved in our merchant offering at all,” Mallers added.

-In January, it was [reported](https://www.cnbc.com/2020/01/13/visa-to-acquire-plaid-the-fintech-powering-venmo-and-other-banking-apps-for-5point3-billion.html) that Visa had acquired Plaid, a financial services company, for $5.3 billion.
+In January, it was [reported](https://www.cnbc.com/2020/01/13/visa-to-acquire-plaid-the-fintech-powering-venmo-and-other-banking-apps-for-5point3-billion.html) that Visa had acquired Plaid, a financial technology company, for $5.3 billion.

 > Plaid’s API software, often referred to as the “plumbing” behind fintech companies, lets start-ups connect to users’ bank accounts.
 It’s well-known among financial technology developers, but the average person interacting with it most likely wouldn’t recognize the name.
 High-profile Plaid customers include popular peer-to-peer payment app Venmo, mobile investing app Robinhood and cryptocurrency exchanges Coinbase and Gemini.